-A. To validate the REAC inspection report(s), or other physical condition concerns, and

-B. To obtain photographic evidence for the administrative record.
+- A. To validate the REAC inspection report(s), and - B. To obtain photographic evidence for the administrative record.
 Should the DEC determine that a site visit is necessary, the DEC will coordinate the visit with ORCF.

 DEC and Financial Referrals